spotify/heroic/README.md

 # Heroic Metrics API

-Heroic is a service to make a simplified and safe API on top of metrics and event databases.
+Heroic a massively scalable TSDB based on Cassandra and Elasticsearch.

 Go to https://spotify.github.io/heroic/ for documentation.